EnriqueSPR/Enrique_portfolio/README.md

 # [Project 6: Tennis Match Predictor](https://github.com/EnriqueSPR/tennis_match_predictor)
 Supervised ML **binary classification problem** -> Predicting tennis matches outcome

-* The goal of this project was to create an algorithm using supervised machine learning to predict the outcome of tennis matches by taking in account information from the players form before the match.
+* The goal of this project was to train an algorithm using supervised machine learning to predict the outcome of tennis matches by taking in account information from the players form before the match.

-* I scrapped the data from ATP tournaments, matches and players from 1999 to 2020.
+* I **scrapped the data** from ATP tournaments, matches and players from 1999 to 2020.

-* I performed data cleaning steps and feature engineering to create information of the players form at the moment of the upcoming match.
+* I performed **data cleaning** steps and **feature engineering** to generate information of the players form at the moment of the upcoming match.

-* Exploratory data analyses were carried out to get insight into the features correlation and distribution.
+* Exploratory data analyses were carried out to get insight into the features **correlation** and **distribution**.
 This allowed to select the most relevant features for the model.

 * I tested diferent algorithms capable of working on this classification problem:

-  * Linear Algorithms: Logistic Regression (LR) and Linear Discriminant Analysis (LDA).
+  * **Linear Algorithms**: Logistic Regression (LR) and Linear Discriminant Analysis (LDA).
-  * Nonlinear Algorithms: Classification and Regression Trees (CART), Support Vector Machines (SVM), Gaussian Naive Bayes (NB) and k-Nearest Neighbors (KNN).
+  * **Nonlinear Algorithms**: Classification and Regression Trees (CART), Support Vector Machines (SVM), Gaussian Naive Bayes (NB) and k-Nearest Neighbors (KNN).

-* Linear Regression models preformed better in this case, and were chosen for further tunning.
+* Linear Regression models preformed better in this case, and were chosen for further **tunning**.

 <img src="figures/alg_comparisson.png" width="300"/>    <img src="figures/Model_Performance.png" width="200"/>